Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

 - There was probably already robot code on the robot, so the Robot Code light will be green.
 Your own code isn't on the robot yet.
 - The Joysticks light will turn green once you plug in the two joysticks.

 Right click `robot.py` in the left panel and click "Show in explorer."
-This will open the folder that has your robot.py file.
-Hold shift and right click in an empty space in the window, and choose "Open command window here."
+This will open the project folder which has your robot.py file.
+Hold shift and right click in an empty space in the folder window, and choose "Open command window here."

 Then type: `python robot.py deploy --builtin --nc`.
 If that doesn't work replace `python` with `py`.
 The first time you deploy it will ask for the robot hostname.
 Type: `roborio-2605-frc.local`.
 If it asks you to "store key in cache," choose Yes.

 Once the code has finished deploying, the Robot Code light in Driver Station will turn red as the code starts, then green again.
 You are now ready to enable the robot.
 Let everybody in the room know you are about to enable, just in case something goes wrong.
 Be ready to press Space at any time for an emergency stop.

 With the robot enabled, you can use the joysticks to drive the robot.
-One controls the left motors and one controls the right.
-Push both forward to drive forward, both backward to drive backward, and move them in opposite directions to turn.
+One controls the left motors and one controls the right&mdash;push them forward and backward to drive.
 This type of control is called Tank Drive.

 ## If Driver Station can't connect...